TEALSK12/2nd-semester-introduction-to-computer-science/do_now_206.md

 # Do Now 2.06

 ## Part 1
 Open up the terminal.
-Type the following code.
+Type the following code using interactive mode
 ```
  a = [123, 'First Item', 456, 'Second Item']
  b = a[0:2]